Some other methods of contactless payment are accepted on our services, including mobile phone apps, key fobs, stickers and wristbands.

 Some Visa and V PAY contactless payment cards from countries issued outside the UK are not accepted.

-Please be aware that overseas transaction fees or charges may apply for travel made with a card issued outside the UK; please check with your card issuer.
+Be aware that overseas transaction fees or charges may apply for travel made with a card issued outside the UK - please check with your card issuer.
+Generally, this is only one charge per day.

 If you have a prepaid card, it may be accepted for travel on our services.
 Contact your card issuer for more information